 A one-time enrollment token used to validate a factory BlinkUp operation.
 It is issued by Electric Imp’s impCloud upon request from the factory BlinkUp fixture that is performing BlinkUp on newly assembled devices under test (DUTs).
 The token is sent to the DUT during BlinkUp and, once the DUT has connected to the local network, is relayed to the impCloud, which compares it to the token it transmitted at the start of the process.
 Once this comparison had been made, the token is destroyed.

 A database record in Electric Imp’s impCloud which links a production device to a customer’s account.
 A global bond is the result of the blessing process and it should be considered permanent.
 An end-user can’t remove their device’s global bond, but customers can for development and testing purposes.

 A type of impModule™ — a component that brings Internet connectivity and compute power to a device.
 It runs the device portion of the code that makes up the connected product’s application firmware.
 Individual imps can be distinguished by their MAC address.

-The new, next-generation online development environment used to create imp applications and the agent and device code they are constructed from. impCentral allows developers to switch development devices to different models for development and testing, and to log information posted by those development devices while they are running.
+The new, next-generation online development environment used to create imp applications and the agent and device code they are constructed from. impCentral allows developers to switch development and factory devices to different device groups for development and testing, and to log information posted by those devices while they are running.

 impCentral also provides access to production functionality for those users with a commercial relationship with Electric Imp, including production management, and factory code development and testing.